Alfagun74/vivo-dl/README.md

   vivoUrl: string;    // the vivo.sx url you provided }
 ```
+#### Error-Handling
+If the video could not be found or the URL is invalid it will spit out a warning and skip the video.
 ### Contributing
 Everyone is welcome to contibute, to help this project.
 ### License
 This project is licensed under the MIT License